Essential Equipment for Wedding Photographers

 A few notes before we begin...

 - Contained below will be referral links to Amazon and other websites.
 These are provided for your benefit - as they include more detailed information regarding each product (most importantly to us: a lot of user reviews!).
 Some items are also available in special package deals (at same cost) that may not be available in store or elsewhere online, which may include some freebies like SD card(s), camera backpacks, tripods/monopods, etc. The majority of our large purchases are handled through Amazon for this reason + their consumer friendly return policy.
-Any purchases made through these links do benefit us as well, as we earn a commission from each sale.
+Any purchases made through these links do benefit us as well, as we earn a commission from each sale at absolutely no additional cost to you.
 There is no obligation, but if you feel the content here is useful and you are looking to purchase new wedding photography equipment, please consider using these so as to support future content like this on our website.

 - All products showcased below are representative of photography gear we use and would recommend to a friend.
 Our experience with investing in our own photography business has taught us much, and we have made mistakes in the past with purchasing gear we end up not needing, or ended up replacing - in some cases unintentionally.
 We do not link to gear that we do not get value from.